All you need to know to run Linux and applications on your own system.

 Part 1 – Overview, bootloader, Linux kernel

-• The Linux kernel: getting the sources, configuration and building
+- The Linux kernel: understanding development and release process, getting the sources, configuring and building

 Part 2 – Booting and basic root filesystem